cidkagenow/speedrunstark/README.md

 ![stakerUI](https://raw.githubusercontent.com/Quantum3-Labs/speedrunstark/87dae08f476eadb05ea377247885aad16713599f/packages/nextjs/public/stake.png)

-> 👩‍💻 You can call `yarn deploy --reset` any time you want a fresh contract, it will get re-deployed even if there are no changes on it.
+> 👩‍💻 You can call `yarn deploy` again any time you want a fresh contract.
 > You may need it when you want to reload the "Time Left" of your tests.

 Your Staker UI tab should be almost done and working at this point.